Korean, Edit

 ○ Reducing agents: Break disulfide bonds. β-mercaptoethanol, DTT (dithiothreitol), etc.

-○ In eukaryotic cells, formed in the endoplasmic reticulum.
-In prokaryotic cells, in the cytoplasm by PDI (protein disulfide isomerase)
+○ Formation: In eukaryotic cells, disulfide bonds are formed in the rough endoplasmic reticulum; in prokaryotic cells, they are formed in the cytoplasm by PDI (protein disulfide isomerase).

 ○ Anfinsen’s experiment

-○ NEM* → DTT → NEM: Initially existing as SH groups quantified, * indicates radioactive isotope
+○ NEM* → DTT → NEM: Quantifies the amount that originally existed as SH groups.
+Note that * represents a radioactive isotope.

-○ NEM → DTT → NEM*: Initially existing as -S-S- quantified, * indicates radioactive isotope
+○ NEM → DTT → NEM*: Quantifies the amount that originally existed as -S-S- (disulfide bonds).
+Note that * represents a radioactive isotope.

-Conclusion 1: If denaturing factors of a protein are removed, the protein reverts to its original structure
+Conclusion 1: When denaturing factors are removed, the protein restores its original structure.

-Conclusion 2: Since disulfide bonds contribute irreversibly to the creation of tertiary structure, they must be finely regulated
+Conclusion 2: Disulfide bonds contribute irreversibly to the formation of the three-dimensional structure and must be carefully regulated.

 ⑦ Polar bonds and hydrogen bonds between R groups